-The laboratory spaces are arranged with supply air distributed by multiple air handlers to ensure that outdoor air is supplied 100% of the time.
+The laboratory spaces are arranged with supply air distributed by multiple air handlers to ensure that fresh air is supplied 100% of the time.
 This concept is also applied to the exhaust fans.
 If one piece of equipment is not working properly or needs to be serviced, the load can be transferred to other equipment.
-The ventilation rates must be sufficient to remove volatile compounds present in the laboratory spaces via local exhaust such as fume hoods.
+The ventilation rates must be sufficient to remove volatile compounds present in the laboratory spaces.
 Concentrations can be determined using methodology found in National Institutes of Health's (NIH) HVAC Requirements.